davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 Now we're experts on sonar, so we can look at the code to see how our sensor works!

-So we know that we need to send a ping, and receive an echo.
+So, we know that we need to send a ping, and receive an echo.
 Therefore, the sensor contains a sound generator (called a trigger) and what's basically a microphone to detect the echoed sound.
 The sensor has two pins for controlling these functions - a trigger pin, which is our output, and an echo pin, from which we can read our reply or input.
-The code on lines 1 and 2 define constants representing our trigger pin (pin 13) and echo pin (pin 12).
-These can be any of the Arduino's available digital pins, but 12 and 13 are just the ones we're using in this project.
+The code on lines 1 and 2 define constants representing our trigger pin (pin 10) and echo pin (pin 9).
+These can be any of the Arduino's available digital pins, but 9 and 10 are just the ones we're using in this project.

 As we discussed previously, we need to tell the Arduino how we intend to use pins.
 Where do we do this type of initialization or setup work?
 That's right - the ```setup()``` function.
 Looking at ```setup()```, we see two lines of code that do this: